compro-itkmitl/Sleep-Apnea-Tester/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;For check risk to be Sleep Apnea Syndrome apart from **"Sleep Apnea Measurement"**.
 &nbsp;&nbsp;&nbsp;&nbsp;MINGW gcc Compiler : https://sourceforge.net/projects/tdm-gcc/
 1. Download Adultandchild.c from Sleep-Apnea-Tester/Self-evaluation/Risk's Self-evaluation/Adultandchild.c
-2. Open the Command Prompt (CMD Commands) and Change Directory to this file then type **gcc Sleep Apnea Risk Test.c** for compile the code.
+2. Open the Command Prompt (CMD Commands) and Change Directory to this file then type **'gcc Sleep Apnea Risk Test.c'** for compile the code.
-3. Type **a** on command for run the program.
+3. Type **'a'** on command for run the program.
 4. Waiting for the program in running for a minute.
 5. Let's do this Sleep Apnea Risk Test!